The Quantum Complexity of String Breaking in the Schwinger Model

-In lattice simulations, physical states must be well-contained within the volume of the lattice, so that boundary and finite-volume effects can be quantified and systematically removed.
+{\it Minimal lattice requirements---}In lattice simulations, physical states must be well-contained within the volume of the lattice, so that boundary effects can be quantified and systematically removed.
 The Compton wavelength $l$ of excited states relevant to the physics of the process must be much smaller than the lattice size $L$.
-Furthermore, the pixelation (or ``resolution'') of wavefunctions of low-lying states must be fine enough to resolve quantities of interest perturbatively close to their continuum values, meaning that $l/a_{\rm phys}\gg1$.
-Therefore, the lattice parameters must satisfy $\frac{1}{L} \ll \Delta \ll \frac{1}{a_{\rm phys}}$ for a lattice simulation to reliably capture the properties of the vacuum.
+Furthermore, the resolution of low-lying state wavefunctions must be fine enough to resolve quantities of interest perturbatively close to their continuum values, meaning that $l/a_{\rm phys}\gg1$.
+Therefore, the lattice parameters must satisfy $\frac{1}{L} \ll \Delta \ll \frac{1}{a_{\rm phys}}$ for a lattice simulation to reliably capture the physics of the process.
 Here $\Delta \sim 1/l$ is the gap to the first excited state.\footnote{As an example, for lattice QCD calculations at the physical values of the quark masses, with $m_\pi\sim 140~{\rm MeV}$, this condition implies that $m_\pi L\gg 1$ and $m_\pi a\ll 1$.
-With a lattice spacing of $a=0.1~{\rm fm}$, this gives $m_\pi a\sim 0.07 \ll 1$, and 64 lattice sites in each spatial direction gives $m_\pi L\sim 4.5 \gg 1$. } When simulating confining systems with static background charges separated by a distance $d$ (or multiparticle states), boundary effects from the perturbations must be exponentially suppressed.
-This requires $L\gg d$.\footnote{For a simple system of charges, the potential experienced by a static charge in a 1D lattice volume L is the sum over image charge contributions~\cite{Huang:1957im,Hamber:1983vu,Luscher:1986pf,Luscher:1990ux,Luscher:1990ck,Detmold:2007wk,Lu:2018pjk}.
-For PBC, ${V^{\rm eff}(d) = \sum_{n=-\infty}^{+\infty}\ V(|d+nL|) }.$ Twisted boundary conditions can be helpful in minimizing the effects of the boundary, see e.g., Ref.~\cite{Briceno:2013hya}, particularly i-PBCs for which the leading contributions to single-particle observables vanish. } A final restriction is that the distance between background charges is limited to integer multiples of the lattice spacing, i.e., $d=(2n-1)a$.
+With a lattice spacing of $a=0.1~{\rm fm}$, this gives $m_\pi a\sim 0.07 \ll 1$, and 64 lattice sites in each spatial direction gives $m_\pi L\sim 4.5 \gg 1$. } When simulating confining systems with static background charges separated by a distance $d$ (or multiparticle states), boundary effects on the perturbations must be exponentially suppressed.
+This requires $L\gg d$.\footnote{For a simple system of charges on a 1D lattice, the potential experienced by a static charge is the sum over image charge contributions~\cite{Huang:1957im,Hamber:1983vu,Luscher:1986pf,Luscher:1990ux,Luscher:1990ck,Detmold:2007wk,Lu:2018pjk}.
+For PBCs, ${V^{\rm eff}(d) = \sum_{n=-\infty}^{+\infty}\ V(|d+nL|) }$.
+Twisted boundary conditions can be helpful in minimizing the effects of the boundary, see e.g., Ref.~\cite{Briceno:2013hya}, particularly i-PBCs for which the leading contributions to single-particle observables vanish.
+Boundary effects are discussed in App.~\ref{app:obc_vs_pbc}. }

+In this work, we select parameters for the spectrum and interactions to satisfy these conditions.
+As a starting point, we chose $g=0.09$, $m_\text{lat}=0.045$, $a=1$ and $N=220$ staggered lattice sites ($L=110$) in Eq.~(\ref{eq:h_obc}).